ONSdigital/dp-download-service/README.md

 ## Healthcheck

-The endpoint `/healthcheck` checks the health of vault and the dataset api and returns one of:
+The endpoint `/healthcheck` checks the health of the dataset api and returns one of:

 - success (200, JSON "status": "OK")
 - failure (500, JSON "status": "error").